isaac-harris/synonym-finder/README.md

 foo will be false if the word doesn't exist or if the word has no synonyms.

-It's an extration out of [WordNet](https://wordnet.princeton.edu/).
+# Licenses & Commercial Use

+This project indirectly used extrations from [WordNet](https://wordnet.princeton.edu/).
 Refer to [WordNet License](https://wordnet.princeton.edu/license-and-commercial-use) for usage.
 As of today:
 ```
 License and Commercial Use of WordNet